 And what of the tiny Putto (In Latin, a putus is a little man) or Amoretto?
 “They’re form merged with the genii of Roman religion, guardian spirits that protected a man’s soul during his life, and finally conducted it to heaven,” McDonald says.

 And finally, there’s the skull of a bull or ox, which the Romans associated with sacrifice, self-denial and chastity, but which also stood for agriculture, foundation-laying, and patience personified.

 Jefferson was deliberately mixing and matching symbols of the ancient architectural orders, though not in his public buildings like those at U.Va.
 But at his private residences, he didn’t hesitate.

 That’s particularly true at his most mature masterpiece, Poplar Forest, which he designed in the shape of an octagon – a form that itself is the symbolic, regenerative link between square and circle, earth and sky, terrestrial and eternal.

 “You are right…those of the Baths of Diocletian are all human faces…” he wrote to sculptor William Coffee in New York, who created the icons for his entablatures.
 “But in my middle room at Poplar Forest I mean to mix the faces and ox-skulls, a fancy I can indulge in my own case, altho in a public work I feel bound to follow authority strictly.”

 “He felt obligated to explain why he would deviate from the order to Coffee – and even to himself,” Beiswanger says.

 But there’s no evidence that he used them to speak to the ages with them.

-“I find it hard to say that Jefferson is talking in true symbolism, and using architecture as a story,” he said.
+“I find it hard to say that Jefferson is talking in true symbolism, and using architecture as a story,” he says.
 “He was looking to the beauty of the form and the ornament of antiquity.
 We have yet to find him referencing them as symbolism.”